kobekobe0/cashless/README.md

 components: contains all components that can be used in the app

-lib: contains all utility functions
+lib: contains all helper functions

 hooks: contains all custom hooks

 public: contains all static assets

 api: contains all api routes

+store: contains all api calls

+constants: contains all constants

+utils: contains all utility functions